dongyang0122/MR-RATE/data-preprocessing/README.md

 4. **[Modality Filtering](src/mr_rate_preprocessing/mri_preprocessing/modality_filtering.py)** — Filters classified series against acceptance criteria (modality type, acquisition plane, image shape/FOV, patient age) defined in [mri preprocessing config](src/mr_rate_preprocessing/configs/config_mri_preprocessing.py).
 Reads NIfTI headers in parallel to measure shape and spacing, constructs standardized modality IDs (e.g. `t1w-raw-sag`), and designates one T1w series per study as the center modality to be used later in registration and segmentation.

-5. **[Brain Segmentation & Defacing](src/mr_rate_preprocessing/mri_preprocessing/brain_segmentation_and_defacing.py)** — Using an adapted and parallelized version of the [BrainLesion Suite preprocessing module](https://github.com/BrainLesion/preprocessing), a brain mask is predicted for each series with [HD-BET](https://github.com/MIC-DKFZ/HD-BET), and defacing is then applied with [Quickshear](https://github.com/nipy/quickshear) to remove identifiable facial features.
+5. **[Brain Segmentation & Defacing](src/mr_rate_preprocessing/mri_preprocessing/brain_segmentation_and_defacing.py)** — Using an adapted and parallelized version of the [BrainLesion Suite Preprocessing Module (BrainLes-Preprocessing Toolkit)](https://github.com/BrainLesion/preprocessing), a binary brain mask is predicted for each series with [HD-BET](https://github.com/MIC-DKFZ/HD-BET), and defacing is then applied with [Quickshear](https://github.com/nipy/quickshear) to remove identifiable facial features.
 Brain masks and defacing masks are saved alongside the defaced volumes.
+> For details on adaptations to `BrainLes-Preprocessing`, see [Why is this specific MRI preprocessing?](docs/dataset_guide.md#why-is-this-specific-mri-preprocessing).

 6. **[Upload MRI to HF](src/mr_rate_preprocessing/mri_preprocessing/zip_and_upload.py)** — Validates that all expected modality files (image, brain mask, defacing mask) are present for each study, anonymizes study IDs to de-identified UIDs, zips each processed study folder, and uploads the zip files to the Hugging Face dataset repository in parallel.
 Supports the [Xet](https://huggingface.co/docs/hub/storage-backends) high-performance transfer backend.

 7. **[Upload metadata to HF](src/mr_rate_preprocessing/mri_preprocessing/prepare_metadata.py)** — Validates that all expected modality files (image, brain mask, defacing mask) are present for each study, merges patient IDs and anonymized study dates from mapping files, drops sensitive columns, and uploads a clean metadata CSV to Hugging Face.

+---

 ### Radiology Report Preprocessing